Abby-ZS/NUDT_MobileTraffic/README.md

 # MobileTraffic Dataset
-An anonymized mobile traffic dataset published by the Network Forensics Research Lab (http://netforensicslab.com/)
+An anonymized mobile traffic dataset published by the Network Forensics Research Lab.

 To download the dataset, please send an email to zhaoshuang16@nudt.edu.cn to obtain the download link.
 Meanwhile, please attach your contact information
 (name, organization) in the email.